Jump to a section:

 How to Use Mobile: Best Practices and Top Strategies

 - Create your mobile website or app.
 A website or app that’s optimized for mobile viewing is vital for creating a positive and engaging user experience.
-Must-have features include quick loading pages, compressed images, top-to-bottom scrolling, large buttons and font sizes, and the like.
+Must-have features include quick loading pages, compressed images, top-to-bottom scrolling, large buttons, font sizes, and the like.

 Related Content: Reaching Your Audience in the Age of Mobile Marketing, Why You Shouldn’t be Afraid of the Phone When it Comes to Marketing, Push Notifications: An Absolute Necessity for Mobile App Marketing, and How Artificial Intelligence (AI) is Redefining Mobile Marketing